aleksanderkatan/klockilol4dupf/README.md

 2) Create a new folder and unzip there.
 3) Run klockilol4dupf.exe (a file in "game" folder).

+**Do NOT move the .exe file away from that folder.** You can create a shortcut though.
 Windows Defender will likely stop the game from running.
 Press more info -> run anyway, if you trust me enough.
+Do NOT close the console window.
 <br/><br/>

 For <b>Linux</b> - just clone and run launcher.py, hopefully works